Artifact CLI reference

 artifact pull project my-artifact-v3.tar

--d) - This flag can be used to specify a path to which artifact is downloaded path the Semaphore job environment.
+-d) - This flag can be used to specify a path to which artifact is downloaded in the Semaphore job environment.
 Example:

 -f) - Use this option to overwrite a file or directory within Semaphore job environment.